Adhalianna/wit/docs/paper/paper.typ

 The research and design processes involved studying technologies such as libgit2, libp2p, and Kademlia DHT and a search for projects with similar goals, such as fedwiki.
-It is expected that the work put into searching for applicable package dependencies would make future work on the project easier.
+It is expected that the work which has been put into searching for applicable package dependencies will make future work on the project easier.

 == Future Work